 For souvenirs, head to the Marina area near iconic Fisherman’s Wharf and Pier 39.
 Continue walking along the water’s edge towards the Golden Gate Bridge and sit mesmerized at Crissy Field as kite surfers snatch the winds that howl in from the Pacific.

-The district of Haight-Ashbury clings to the 60s and is the place to shop for vintage wear.
+If you’re in the market for a tie dyed t-shirt or pair of bell-bottoms, the district of Haight-Ashbury clings to the 60s and is the place to shop for vintage wear.

 Ways to relax in San Francisco